 Divorce Splitting Assets

 Property acquired before the marriage, or by gift or inheritance, is considered separate property.
-The question of whether a spouse’s gift or inheritance has remained separated property is highly fact intensive, and the Georgia divorce courts must weigh the evidence and make the determination of who gets what in the divorce.
+The question of whether a spouse’s gift or inheritance has remained separated property is highly fact-intensive, and the Georgia divorce courts must weigh the evidence and make the determination of who gets what in the divorce.
 However, even property that is separate can be subject to division in lieu of alimony and in other extraordinary situations when equity so demands.

-Also, if a spouse contributes to or augments the value of separate property, that spouse may be entitled to an equitable distribution of some or all of the property, depending on the circumstances of the case and equity.
+Also, if a spouse contributes to or augments the value of the separate property, that spouse may be entitled to an equitable distribution of some or all of the property, depending on the circumstances of the case and equity.

 Companies like Breyer Home Buyers are a great, neutral third party that can give you a market evaluation of your property and pay cash for your property.
-Divorces aren’t easy, but at Breyer Home Buyers, we pride ourselves in making your divorce process easy by buying as is and closing when you need to.
+Divorces aren’t easy, but at Breyer Home Buyers, we pride ourselves in making your divorce process easy by buying as-is and closing when you need to.

 What’s that mean for you?
 You can leave all of your stuff.
 You just take what you want from your house and your marriage, and leave the rest.
 We will handle cleaning out the house ourselves.
 You also get to pick your closing date.
 We aren’t Realtors.
 We pay cash for houses so we are able to close when is best for you.
 Whether you need to get out super quick (14 days) or you need time to figure things out (8+ months), you’ll have the peace of mind knowing that we will be paying cash for your Georgia property and will be ready on the date you choose.